BYOD and personal device policies in K12 and schools

 2020’s COVID19 pandemic is highly demonstrative of how:

 - Learning has the potential to be interrupted at any point by circumstances beyond anyone’s control or prediction.
 These circumstances may affect every member of an educational organization at once or on an individual basis.

 - Prolonged interruption to learning can have long-term negative effects on performance and many other aspects affecting results and student experience.

-With BYOD policies implemented, students have access to the same devices at home, at school, and when off sick or away.
+With BYOD policies implemented, students have access to the same electronic devices at home, at school, and when off sick or away.
 This helps to mitigate interruptions to teaching and working.

 Prep for higher education and the world of work

 It is likely that students will be either required to or able to use their own devices once in higher education and in professional employment.
 Even if not, it is also likely that they’ll have a one-to-one relationship with the machine they use.
 This is especially true for employment, should their job entail computer use.
 For students who are used to working from their own machines regularly and to needing their own machines on a daily basis, the transitions between various life stages will be smoother and less turbulent, helping them succeed and perform more consistently.

 Requiring students to own their own machines could result in exclusion/less opportunity for those of a lower socioeconomic status.
 In the very worst-case scenario, students who do not own their own machines may not have access to the same opportunities and learning experience as other students.
 They may need to be provided with machines or lessons may need to be structured with both groups of students in mind.